telerik/ajax-docs/controls/fileexplorer/accessibility-and-internationalization/keyboard-support.md

 # Keyboard Support

-## Keyboard support

 Starting from Q1 2011 user-defined keyboard shortcuts can be set to the FileExplorer control.
 This improves the accessibility of the control, and makes it easier to use.

 All the shortcuts are controlled through the RadFileExplorer.**KeyboardShortcuts** property, which is of type Telerik.Web.UI.FileExplorer.**FileExplorerShortcut**.
 The full list of the **FileExplorerShortcut**'s properties can be found below.
 The shortcut properties should be specified by providing the string corresponding to the respective key.

 * The alphanumeric keys are set using their corresponding characters (Letter case is ignored).
-For example setting RadFileExplorer.**KeyboardShortcuts.Open="O"** and RadFileExplorer.**KeyboardShortcuts.Delete="2"** will make the control open the files when "O" keys is pressed, and delete files when "2" key is pressed.
+For example setting RadFileExplorer. **KeyboardShortcuts.Open="O"** and RadFileExplorer.**KeyboardShortcuts.Delete="2"** will make the control open the files when "O" keys is pressed, and delete files when "2" key is pressed.

 * The non-alphanumeric and modifier keys are set by using their corresponding string keyword.
 The keywords are fixed and created to be intuitive, so if you want to use the "Space" key to focus the grid, you should simply set the RadFileExplorer.**KeyboardShortcuts.FocusGrid** property to the string "space", or "SPACE", or "Space".
 Letter case is **ignored**.
 Here is the full list of keywords for the respective keys (upper case used for convenience):